drumnickydrum/sequencer/README.md

 ## Dev notes

+### 2/24/2021

+- Touch and drag input was hard to figure out for touch-screen.
+Had to disable touch-action via css and attach custom event listeners to each cell.
+Then grab clientX/Y from `touchmove` on the grid and call out events as the finger passes through cells.
+It's a lot of checking.
+Might need to debounce touchmove.
+The `void element.offsetWidth` hack made the animations too slow on phone, so I switched it to a `setTimeout` class removal.
+This helped, but I think I'll need to revisit the toggling of classes to make it all faster.
+There is some weird flashing going on.
+This might have to do with svg stroke width on the border of cells.
+- The whole sizing of the layout is a little off.
+I think I might try to get rid of cell icons altogether.
+Maybe this will fix both the sizing and flashing issue.
+It might make it faster too if I make cells a fixed small pixel size and use `transform: scale()` to bring them up to the correct size.
+- Need to add undo/redo, clear, and auto-add cells features to make playing with it easier.
+- Need to add pattern/kit select.

 ### 2/12/2021

 - Still playing around with data structure.
 Instrument and pattern are currently an array to work with ease of 0-based indexing.